-You can reduce this risk, not by getting more than one job, but by diversifying your skill set to make yourself more employable or by enabling you to make money outside conventional employment.
+You can reduce this risk and build financial resilience, not by getting more than one job, but by diversifying your skill set to make yourself more employable or by enabling you to make money outside conventional employment.

 Maybe you can tutor, or sew, or clean, or garden or fix things.
 Maybe you can declutter your house and sell your stuff.

 The point is to take a good look at the skills you have presently and make a list of all the potential income streams that you can fall back on if you need to.

 Then take a look at how you can improve the skills you have, and learn new ones to further strengthen your income earning potential.

 6. Hone your Frugal Skills and Habits to Weather Money Troubles

 Frugal habits are the vehicle for reducing debt and building an emergency fund.
 But they will also come in handy should you fall on hard times.